steipete/speaking/README.md

 ### Bio

->Peter founded and bootstrapped PSPDFKit in 2011 and since then grew the company to 50 employees, with the goal of providing the highest quality PDF framework for all platforms.
-He stepped down as CEO in late 2019 and moved to a research role to focus on new products and technologies.
-His latest mission was becoming an expert in Apple's SwiftUI.
-> Peter has worked with iOS since the inception of the iPhone, and is regularly invited to speak at conferences around the world.
-He also organizes [Cocoaheads](https://twitter.com/cocoaheads_at), a meetup for developers that work with Apple platforms.
+>Peter worked with iOS since the inception of the iPhone and is an experienced speaker both on highly technical and management topics.
+He bootstrapped PSPDFKit in 2011 and made a successful exit in 2021.
 Prior to PSPDFKit, he worked as a Senior iOS Engineer at a startup in San Francisco and taught iOS and Mac development at his alma mater, the Vienna University of Technology.
+After a longer sabbatical, he's now looking for a new challenge.

 ### Slides